 - No water resistance

 - Large and unwieldy

-2019 has been a transformative year for OnePlus.
-The Chinese phone maker has shrugged off its underdog trappings and emerged with a no-compromise flagship in the OnePlus 7 Pro.
+2019 was a transformative year for OnePlus.
+The Chinese phone maker shrugged off its underdog trappings and emerged with a no-compromise flagship in the OnePlus 7 Pro.

 If the ‘Pro’ nomenclature wasn’t enough of a clue, this thing doesn’t mess around.
 It shares in the Black Shark’s top-notch performance and can be had with even more internal storage, but its biggest and best feature has to be that display.

 Its large 6.67-inch QHD+ Fluid AMOLED screen is not only sharp, vivid and boasts curved edges but also gets its name from the 90Hz refresh rate in its possession, granting you incredibly smooth motion and HDR support.
 It’s easy to see why this is one of the best smartphone screens on the market.

 What’s more, the company has partnered with e-sports legends Fnatic to brand the phone’s dedicated gaming mode; which stops notifications, frees up memory and reduces network access for background apps to reduce latency when gaming.

 Speaking of networking, if you’re looking to ride the bleeding edge of mobile technology right now, the OnePlus 7 Pro is the only phone in this lineup that comes with a 5G variant, offering support for the fastest mobile data speeds on the planet.
 As such, you’re future-proofed for forthcoming gaming experiences like Google Stadia.
 What’s more, a recent independent review of 5G phones by RootMetrics rendered the OnePlus 7 Pro 5G the fastest of all 5G phones currently on the market.

 - Read our OnePlus 7 Pro review